-Bleach: Bleach will discolour and deteriorate the vest materials the fastest, and residual bleach may damage the clothing of your customers.
+Bleach: Bleach will discolor and deteriorate the vest materials the fastest, and residual bleach may damage your customers’ clothing.

 Soap: Soap is likely to cause substantial damage to the vest and phaser since soap requires water as part of the cleaning/rinsing process.
-Water will damage the electronics within the equipment and will leave soap residue to the vest materials.
-This residue may also damage customer’s clothing
+Water will damage the electronics within the equipment and will leave soap residue on the vest materials.
+This residue may also damage customer’s clothing.

-Alcohol: We have noted that the majority of customers currently cleaning equipment have opted for the use of alcohol-based cleaning products.
-Alcohol treatment will harden leather over time, so we suggest regular use of a good quality leather conditioner to reduce this effect
+Alcohol: We have noted that most customers currently cleaning equipment have opted for the use of alcohol-based cleaning products.
+Alcohol treatment will harden leather over time, so we suggest using a good quality leather conditioner to reduce this effect.

 Note: Please ensure the equipment is turned off during the cleaning process.